The Stewarts of Balquhidder Research Group

 4. Stewarts of Annat

-Searchable On-Line Database and GEDCOM:
+Searchable On-Line Database:

 This searchable database includes most (but not quite all) of the documented male-line descendants of the Stewarts of Balquhidder up to the point of emigration from Scotland.
 It does not include descendants outside of Scotland (except for Ryk’s own branch).
 Please note this database includes other families that Ryk is also researching which may be of no relation to our Stewarts.